Grounding conservation and development in community rights

 Communities as experts

 The people living alongside conservation projects are not beneficiaries to be consulted.
 They are active experts with knowledge that shapes better outcomes.
-They will be treated, compensated, and valued as such in all work we do.

 Standards & Frameworks We Work With

-IFC Performance Standards World Bank Environmental & Social Framework Green Climate Fund Environmental & Social Policy GCF Indigenous Peoples Policy ADB Safeguard Policy Statement CMP Open Standards for Conservation EU INTPA Safeguards USAID Environmental Compliance Verra SD VISta Biodiversity Credit Alliance Principles Climate, Community & Biodiversity Standards TNFD LEAP CSRD ESRS E4 IFC Performance Standards World Bank Environmental & Social Framework Green Climate Fund Environmental & Social Policy GCF Indigenous Peoples Policy ADB Safeguard Policy Statement CMP Open Standards for Conservation EU INTPA Safeguards USAID Environmental Compliance Verra SD VISta Biodiversity Credit Alliance Principles Climate, Community & Biodiversity Standards TNFD LEAP CSRD ESRS E4
+IFC Performance Standards World Bank Environmental & Social Framework Green Climate Fund Environmental & Social Policy GCF Indigenous Peoples Policy ADB Safeguard Policy Statement CMP Open Standards for Conservation EU INTPA Safeguards Verra SD VISta Biodiversity Credit Alliance Principles Climate, Community & Biodiversity Standards TNFD LEAP CSRD ESRS E4 IFC Performance Standards World Bank Environmental & Social Framework Green Climate Fund Environmental & Social Policy GCF Indigenous Peoples Policy ADB Safeguard Policy Statement CMP Open Standards for Conservation EU INTPA Safeguards Verra SD VISta Biodiversity Credit Alliance Principles Climate, Community & Biodiversity Standards TNFD LEAP CSRD ESRS E4

 Conservation Program Design & Grant Writing